Bullet Payments: 3 Common Scenarios

 If you were to pay only interest, you’d have a $16,667 payment, giving your company nearly $10,000/mo in extra cash flow to use.

 However, the interest-only loan would cost you over $410,000 more in interest.

 Loans using amortization that include a bullet payment:

 Some lenders offer partially amortized loans to keep the monthly payment lower.
 These loans have a smaller bullet payment due at the end of the term.

 You were offered a $1,000,000 loan at 20% interest.
 That loan would cost you $26,494/mo for 60 months using amortization.
 Instead, you take out a $1,000,000 loan ending with a $430,000 bullet payment.
 Your new monthly payment is $22,200/mo.

 The bullet-payment loan is $250,000 less in payments over five years but will increase your total cost of finance by $172,000.

 ($26,494 * 60) = $1,589,640

 When using this method, a lender cannot be certain a company’s revenue will be sufficient to repay the entirety of the loan by the end of the term.
-In some cases, a bullet payment may be required.
+Therefore, in some cases, a bullet payment may be required.
 In other words, a borrower may need to pay the remaining balance in a lump sum.

 Our thoughts on bullet payments: